$^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim9$) Reaction Cross Section Measurements using Laser-Driven Ultra-Intense $\gamma$-Ray Source: ACKNOWLEDGMENTS

 The authors thank the staff of the 200 TW laser of CLAPA laboratory for the smooth operation of the machine.
 We thank Professor Wenqing Shen, Professor Baozhen Zhao, and Professor Chong Lv for their helpful comments and suggestions.

-This work was supported by the National Natural Science Foundation of China (Grants No. 11921006, 12125509), Beijing Outstanding Young Scientists Program, the National Grand Instrument Project (No. 2019YFF01014400), and the Open Foundation of Key Laboratory of High Power Laser and Physics, Chinese Academy of Sciences (No. SGKF202104).
+This work was supported by the National Natural Science Foundation of China (Grants No.12305266, 11921006, 12125509), the National Grand Instrument Project (No. 2019YFF01014400), Beijing Outstanding Young Scientists Program, and the Open Foundation of Key Laboratory of High Power Laser and Physics, Chinese Academy of Sciences (No. SGKF202104).